Surf Sports: Board/Ski/Swim

 The 1980’s was perhaps our most successful period when a succession of Australian championships was won by a group of competitors who were outstanding in this area of competition.
 Cameron Dunn, Peter Obern, John Harker, Barry Newman, Tim Ford & Brad Hill combined to win a number of Cadet, Junior and Open Australian championships during this period.
 Leading the way however was Darren Bogg who won 9 Australian titles in surf race and surf team events and is considered one of our best, if not the best, swimmer of all time.

 In more recent years, the Miller sisters – Alisha, Brooke & Georgia together with Rachel Crerar – have also won a number of State and Australian medals in swimming events.
 Kurt Hanson won the club’s first ever Australian Open Belt championship in 2013 and Ben Blakeney won the bronze medal in the U17 event at the 2015 Australian championships and the NSW State Championship in 2016.

-For season 2017/18 the club welcomes the return of long time club member and successful competitor Aaron Thompson to the role of Head Coach.
+For season 2019/20 the club will again have long time club member Aaron Thomson to the role of Head Coach.
 Aaron will be responsible for the season program and all coaching sessions for all competitors in this section from u15 through to masters.
-Aaron will be assisted by Ben Kirkby for Ski sessions, and Tim Kirkby for Board sessions.
-Former club coach Grant Coates will be assisting throughout the season, as will former club board paddler Greg Slater.
+Aaron will be assisted by a number of senior members who have long time experience in the board ski swim area.
+Australian Masters Champion John de Mestre will also be taking weekly surf skills sessions.

 Fitness, training and competition